barryclark/jekyll-now/about.md

 ## Background

-I spent five years at Google writing C++ on Google Maps in London and New York.
-[Download my resume.](http://www.oicheryl.com/resources/CherylHung-CV.pdf)
+I spent five years at Google writing C++ on Google Maps in London and New York; [download my resume.](http://www.oicheryl.com/resources/CherylHung-CV.pdf)

 I hold a Masters in Computer Science from the University of Cambridge (King’s College).
 My final year dissertation was on [Gesture controlled robotics using the Vicon motion capture system](https://github.com/oicheryl/cambridge/blob/master/documentation/dissertation/cjh84.pdf).